pandysong/blog/content/post/goodix_gt9xx_android_driver.md

 To fix the problem, the gtp_work_func has to be moved to non-interrupt context.
 The first idea is to use the work queue.
-The original driver, uses `hrtimer` (high resolution timer) to trigger timer, which for me, however it does not make sense, as the I2C reading is not have to be that accurate in terms of timing.
+The original driver, uses `hrtimer` (high resolution timer) to trigger timer, which for me, however it does not make sense, as the I2C reading does not have to be that accurate in terms of timing.
 We could simply uses delayed work queue to replace the `hrtimer` solution.